 These shoes carry a blister free design providing even more comfort and flexibility than your regular pair.
 It also drastically reduces the need to break your shoes in.

 A breathable mesh foot provides excellent ventilation while the Gore Tex gives you water tight security.
-This attractive shoe has pops of color giving you a very personalized look.
+This attractive shoe has pops of color giving you a very personalized look and great style overall.

 These work best on tougher terrain and rocks and not necessarily for long walks.